tinkeractive/servotron/README.md

 ```

 ### App User Cookie Name
-cookie used to identify user for authorization\
+Cookie used to identify user for authorization.\
-if empty string, all cookies passed as json key, value pairs
+If empty string, then all cookies are passed as json key, value pairs.

 ### File Servers
-static content such as HTML
+Static content such as HTML.

 ### Template Servers
-templates written in the go text/template style\
+Templates written in the go text/template style.\
-useful for server side includes\
+Useful for server side includes.\
-useful for altering content based on user roles/permissions\
+Useful for altering content based on user roles/permissions.\
-server passes result of app user query to template
+Server passes the result of app user query to the template.

 ## Route Types
 type|HTTP|SQL